blink1073/specifications/source/open-telemetry/tests/README.md

 *Test 5: `error.type` equals `exception.type` for a non-server error*

-The unified fixture [tests/operation/error_type.yml](operation/error_type.yml) asserts only that `error.type` is a string for a non-server error, since matching cannot compare one observed attribute against another.
-This test asserts the stronger claim that the two attributes are equal.
+The unified fixture [tests/operation/error_type.yml](operation/error_type.yml) asserts only that `error.type` is a string, on both the command and operation spans, for a non-server error, since matching cannot compare one observed attribute against another.
+This test asserts the stronger claim that the two attributes are equal on each span.

 1. Create a `MongoClient` with tracing enabled and `retryReads` disabled.
 2. Configure a `failCommand` fail point on `find` with `closeConnection: true`.
 3. Call `find` on a test collection and let it fail.
 4. Assert that the command span's `error.type` attribute equals its `exception.type` attribute, and that both equal the raised exception's fully qualified class name.
+5. Assert that the operation span's `error.type` attribute equals its `exception.type` attribute, and that both equal the raised exception's fully qualified class name.